Hospitality & Travel Industry Recruitment is On the Road Again [Infographic]

 Challenge #1 — Remote Work:

 More people want flexibility.
-Front-line and hourly positions are less attractive to candidates after the growth in remote work during the pandemic.
+Front-line and hourly positions are less attractive to candidates with remote work readily available.

 Our Solution: We leveraged the client’s “play” branding to emphasize the fun and rewarding aspects of working on-site at one of the theme parks.
 This was fed through into recruitment marketing creative and copy.